Yegor-men/tracetorch/README.md

 effective values each time.

 Speaking of layers, at the time of writing, traceTorch has a total of 36. `tt.rnn` is a fair bit smaller and more self-explanatory.
-It includes: `SimpleRNN`, `LSTM`, `GRU`, `SelectiveSSM`, with more to come (probably).
-The implementations are standard considering the "one timestep at a time" and "as a layer" rules.
+It includes: `SimpleRNN`, `LSTM`, `GRU`, with more to come (probably).
+The implementations are standard considering the "one timestep at a time" and "as a layer" rules. `tt.ssm` is currently in development and is rather experimental, the only real layer that works well is `SelectiveSSM`; in the future, `Mamba`, `S4` and others will be added.
 However, `tt.snn` layers are a lot more extensive, and follow a slightly unconventional, but consistent and self-explanatory naming schema.
 The names are modular and explain their role and function.

 - `LI` base name stands for `Leaky Integrator`: the simplest of layer types with just one trace and decay: the membrane potential and the beta decay.
 No firing and no reset mechanics, this layer type is commonly known as `Readout` (